asdf-format/asdf/docs/asdf/using_extensions.rst

 Writing custom types to files
 *****************************

-ASDF is not capable of serializing any custom type unless an extension is provided that defines how to serialize that type.
+`asdf` is not capable of serializing any custom type unless an extension is provided that defines how to serialize that type.
 Attempting to do so will cause an error when trying to write the file.
 For details on developing support for custom types and extensions, see :ref:`extending_extensions`.